heyx3/GPUNoiseForUnity/README.md

 The basic structure behind GPUGraph is a tree (or more accurately, a "Directed Acyclic Graph") of commands that represents shader code.
 Every node in the graph takes some number of floats as inputs and outputs a single float as a result.

 Graphs are created in a custom editor window and saved as ".gpug" files into the "Assets" folder.
-The editor is accessed by selecting "GPU Noise/Show Editor" in the Unity editor's toolbar.
+The editor is accessed by selecting "Assets/GPU Graph/Editor" in the Unity editor's toolbar.
 Here is an example of a very simple graph that generates pure white noise:

 ![White Noise](https://github.com/heyx3/GPUNoiseForUnity/blob/master/Readme%20Images/WhiteNoise.png)